-From 2006 unti 2011, I had a fantastic student life in Tilburg!
-In the first 4 years, I followed the bachelor Human Resource Studies, I was active in the board of the student desk of ‘Rode Kruis’, and I had a job as student assistant of the congress bureau of Tilburg University.
-To make the switch to the master of Organisation Studies go smoothly, I also followed all of the Organisation Studies courses that I missed out on during my Human Resources Studies.
+From 2006 until 2011, I had a fantastic student life in Tilburg!
+During the first 4 years, I followed the bachelor Human Resource Studies, I was active in the board of the student desk of ‘Rode Kruis’, and I had a job as student assistant of the congress bureau of Tilburg University.
+To make the switch to the master of Organisation Studies go smoothly, I also followed all of the Organisation Studies courses that I missed out on during my Human Resources Studies bachelor.
 I finished my master’s degree in 1,5 years, including an internship at Bosch’s HR department for a few months;

 During the first 1,5 years of my studies, I really had to learn how to study.
 There were so many books and articles, oftentimes written in English, that I really needed to find my way.
 Eventually, a lot of discipline, persistence, and paying extra attention to academic English allowed me to graduate with a cum laude distinction.
 I found both the bachelor and master to be rather theoretical, and sometimes hard to translate into its purpose for an actual job.
 This was also partly due to me having limited knowledge about what goes on in the working field.
 For me, combining my studies with some practical experience in the form of work, internships, and a board year, turned out to be a good move.
 Sometimes I still think about my study books, and then I get tempted to read them again.
 I think that after 10 years of working experience, everything in those books has come alive a little more.
 Maybe I’ll read them one day, if I have the time… :)